Generative AI and the Hollywood Strike

 Video Generation

-AI-based video generation is supported by models and tools like Descript, Synthesia, Imagen, Stable Video Diffusion, Rephrase.ai that was recently acquired by Adobe, Emu from Meta, Lumiere AI that was launched by Google this week, and more.
+At the time of writing this blog post (January 2024), AI-based video generation is supported by models and tools like Descript, Synthesia, Imagen, Stable Video Diffusion, Rephrase.ai, Emu from Meta, Lumiere AI that was launched by Google this week, and more.
+But this area evolves super-fast.

 Video generation technology is not fully there yet.
 At the time of writing this, various tools are popping up that generate videos of a few seconds for a specific scene.
 Those tools typically combine existing visuals or complete missing parts.
-In some cases, those are tools that take in a picture and produce a video that adds additional frames with some movement from the original picture.
+In some cases, those tools take a picture and produce a video that adds additional frames with some movement from the original picture.

 Got to say, those videos remind me of the animated images on the Daily Prophet newspaper from the Harry Potter films.